Small Claims FAQs & General Information

 After you have filed your claim, you must have the "Plaintiff's Claim and Order to Defendant" form (SC-100) served on the defendant at least 15 calendar days before the trial date (20 days if the defendant lives or does business outside the county).
 See CCP §116.340(b).
 Service is explained in more detail in form (SC-104B).
 If the defendant is a business, see form (SC-104C).
 These forms are available at www.courts.ca.gov/forms.

 If defendant is personally served, use form (SC-104).
 If you use substituted service, you should also use form (SC-104A).
-The court clerk can serve the defendant by certified mail for a $10 fee.
+The court clerk can serve the defendant by certified mail for a fee as outlined in the Statewide Civil Fee Schedule.
 If the defendant refuses or does not pick up the certified mail, the court will notify you by mail.
 You will then need to have the defendant served personally.

 GET A NEW COURT DATE IF YOU NEED MORE TIME TO SERVE THE DEFENDANT